Mile (弥勒), a 30-minute train ride from Kunming, is a surprisingly nice town. Discover what to see and whether it is worth a day trip.

 Echo Lake – Shēngtài hú (生态湖)

-The Echo Lake was Mile’s first nice surprise.
-Right in the city’s centre is a small lake surrounded by a beautiful park and a pedestrian road.
-There is also quite a big sandy beach but unfortunately swimming in the lake is not allowed.
+Echo Lake was Mile’s first nice surprise.
+Right in the city’s center is a small lake surrounded by a beautiful park and a pedestrian road.
+There is also quite a big sandy beach, but unfortunately, swimming in the lake is not allowed.
 There is a swimming pool nearby, though, as you can see from the picture.

 Mile Old Town